What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 GSK (Golden Star K)

-Pure cellulose paper of high transparency - "tracing paper".
-It comes in two shades of white: Extra White and Premium White.
-The bleaching process is carried out in a chlorine-free way.
+Pure cellulose paper of high transparency - “tracing paper”.
+Available in two shades of white: Extra White and Premium White.
+The bleaching process is carried out using a chlorine-free method.
 Paper is completely biodegradable and recyclable.

-Supplied in 70x100 cm printing sheets and digital print sheets from A4 for office equipment to 32x46.4 cm for HP Indigo.
+Supplied both in sheets of printing format 70x100 cm, and in sheets for digital printing from A4 format for office equipment to 32x46.4 cm for HP Indigo.
 Density range - from 80 to 240 g/m2.

 Pergamenata

 Pure cellulose translucent paper imitating matte parchment.
-Supplied in SRA3 digital sheets and 70x100 cm print sheets in a weight range from 90 to 230 g/m2.
+Supplied in SRA3 format sheets for digital printing and in 70x100 cm printing format sheets in a density range from 90 to 230 g/m2.

 • Naturale - beige.